Steps to Orientation

 Before you begin, make sure that you have a digital/scanned copy of your Immunization History ready to upload.

-Don’t procrastinate!
-You may need to visit your doctor before this can be completed, and the Student Health Record is required before you can attend classes.
+Don’t delay!
+You may need to visit your doctor before this can be completed, and the Student Health Record is required before you can start classes.

 Complete your Student Health Record online.